 From garden Eden to living hell

 The protagonist of this film is presently the world’s largest disposal for electronic (and other) waste.
-Agbogbloshie around the Korle Lagoon in Accra/Ghana was once a paradisiacal wetland boasting a rich and colourful bird population.
+Agbogbloshie around the Korle Lagoon in Accra/Ghana, was once a paradisiacal wetland boasting a rich and colourful bird population.
 Owing to the rough living conditions and rampant criminal activity prevailing today, the area’s nickname has become “Sodom and Gomorrah”.
 Tons of legal and illegal e-waste exported by industrialised nations are processed here.
 About 40,000 Ghanaians inhabit the area, many of them young children.
 Deprived of protective gear, they are searching for metals to sell, mainly by burning electronic debris and by dismantling the smoldering matter with their bare hands.
-Exposure to the aggressive toxic chemicals emitted means a health hazard especially for kids.
-Their life expectancy is unlikely to exceed three decades.
+Exposure to aggressive toxic chemicals emitted means a health hazard especially for kids, whose life expectancy is unlikely to exceed three decades.

 With funding newly found, the Ghanaian government started the Korle Lagoon Ecological Restoration Project (KLERP) to fight the „pollution problem by dredging the lagoon to improve drainage and flooding into the ocean.“ That was in 2000.